 Each microwave oven has a high-frequency tube called the magnetron, which converts electrical energy into electromagnetic waves known as microwaves.
-These microwaves are then distributed evenly within the interior of the microwave oven, and as they are reflected back from the metal walls of the oven, they hit the food from all sides.
+These microwaves are then distributed evenly within the interior of the microwave oven.
+As the microwaves are reflected back from the metal walls of the oven, they hit the food from all sides.

 When these microwaves hit the food, they cause the moisture molecules within the food to oscillate at a rate of 2.5 billion times per second.
 This oscillation generates friction between the molecules, which in turn generates heat, effectively cooking or defrosting the food.